 - Tell someone your journey plan – when booking accommodation, let them know your arrival time and give them your mobile number.
 Text friends with your itinerary and let them know when they can expect a further update.
 If you change your plans, don’t forget to update them.
 Don’t expect to have a mobile signal in remote areas so take that into account too.

 - How to deal with midges, ticks, horseflies, cattle, dogs – in Scotland’s summer months midges can be a real pain, do your research.
 Likewise, ticks carry disease, so know how to remove them properly and wear appropriate clothing in known tick areas.
-Be wary of bullocks, heifers, cows with calfs and bulls – know the difference and learn about their behaviours specifically if you walk with a dog.
+Be wary of bullocks, heifers, cows with calfs and bulls – know the difference and learn about their behaviours, specifically if you walk with a dog.
 Avoid loud noises, approaching cattle in their blind spots, getting between calf and their mothers, sudden movements spook them.
 I still don’t understand why farmers place water and feeding points next to field gates and stiles, frequently blocking your way entirely, meaning you have to try to move the cattle.
+If in doubt, leave the field by putting distances between you and the cattle and let your dog run free.

 - Your ability to assess the weather conditions, tides, flooding – see the weather forecasting section, but in addition, know what to do when lightning is a risk and the effect strong winds can have on your balance.
 I have been blown over on cliff paths and got myself into trouble attempting to cross flooded fields.
 Strong winds and rain lead to exposure if you are not properly dressed.

 - Essential safety equipment – whistle, compass, map, emergency clothing, food, bivouac and most importantly – the knowledge of how to use them.
-Many walkers have been rescued carrying the equipment that could have made their condition more comfortable.
+Many walkers have been rescued carrying the equipment that could have saved them.
 You will get cold quickly if you become incapacitated, so know how to stay warm and how to communicate to others that can help you.
 A first aid course would not go amiss either.

 - Where to get advice – there are plenty of resources on the internet and this blog is not intended to be a complete guide.
 Just Google it!